aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 The Accelerator will not create/update/delete new AD users or groups, nor will it update the domain password policy after the initial installation of Managed Active Directory.
 It is your responsibility to rotate these passwords on a regular basis per your organizations password policy.
 (NOTE: After updating the admin password it needs to be stored back in secrets manager).

+### 3.0.13.
+How do I suspend an AWS account?

+- Prior to v1.2.4, suspending accounts were blocked via SCP:
+  - a defect exists in prior releases which could cause SM failures after an account was suspended
+  - required modifications to both the Part1 and Part2 SCPs
+- To suspend an account, follow this process:
+  - the AWS account must remain in the source OU
+  - login to account to be suspended as the account root user
+  - suspend the account through `My Account`
+  - Run state machine, the account will:
+    - have a deleted=true value added to the config file
+    - be moved to the suspended OU (OU value and path stays the same in the config file)
+    - deleted=true causes OU validation to be skipped on this account on subsequent SM executions
+  - Deleted accounts will continue to appear under the `Suspended` OU

+### 3.0.14.
+The Accelerator is written in CDK and deploys CloudFormation, does this restrict the Infrastructure as Code (IaC) tools that I can use?

+No. Customers can choose the IaC framework or tooling of their choice.
+The tooling used to deploy the Accelerator has no impact on the automation framework customers use to deploy their applications within the Accelerator environment.
+It should be noted that the functionality deployed by the Accelerator is extremely platform specific and would not benefit from multi-platform IaC frameworks or tooling.

+### 3.0.15.
+How can I leverage Accelerator deployed objects in my IaC?
+Do I need to manually determine the arn's and object id's of Accelerator deployed objects to leverage them in my IaC?

+Objects deployed by the Accelerator which customers may need to leverage in their own IaC have been populated in parameters in AWS parameter store for use by the IaC tooling of choice.
+The Accelerator ensures parameters are deployed consistently across accounts and OUs, such that a customers code does not need to be updated when it is moved between accounts or promoted from Dev to Test to Prod.
+Objects of the following types and their associated values are stored in parameter store: vpc, subnet, security group, elb (alb/nlb w/DNS address), IAM policy, IAM role, KMS key, ACM cert, SNS topic, and the firewall replacement variables.
+Additionally, setting "populate-all-elbs-in-param-store": true for an account will populates all Accelerator wide ELB information into paramaater store within that account.
+The sample PBMM configuration files set this value on the perimeter account, such that ELB information is available to configure centralized ingress capabilities.

 # 4. Upgrades

+## 4.1.
+Considerations

-- Always compare your configuration file with the config file from the latest release to validate new or changed parameters or changes in parameter types / formats.
+- Always compare your configuration file with the config file from the release you are upgrading to in order to validate new or changed parameters or changes in parameter types / formats.
 - Upgrades to `v1.2.1 and above` from v1.2.0 and below - if more than 5 VPC endpoints are deployed in any account (i.e. endpoint VPC in the shared network account), before upgrade, they must be removed from the config file and state machine executed to de-provision them.
 Up to approximately 50 endpoints can be re-deployed during the upgrade state machine execution.
 Skipping this step will result in an upgrade failure due to throttling issues.
 - Upgrades to `v1.2.0 and above` from v1.1.9 and below require setting `account-warming-required` to `false`, (Perimeter and Ops accounts) or the rsyslog and firewalls will be removed and then re-installed on the subsequent state machine execution
 - Upgrades from `v1.1.7 and below` require the one-time removal of incorrectly created and associated resolver rules for private DNS domains.
 While we created a manual [script](../reference-artifacts/Custom-Scripts/resolver-rule-cleanup.sh) to remove the incorrect associations, it is quicker to manually delete the incorrect associations using the console (`shared-network` account, Route 53, Resolvers).
-- Upgrades from `v1.1.6 and below` require updating the `GithubRepository` in the CFN stack, as we renamed the GitHub repo with release v1.1.7 to `aws-secure-environment-accelerator`.
-- Upgrades to `v1.1.5 and above` from v1.1.4 and below:
-  - requires providing the "overrideComparison": true flag to the State Machine, as we are changing file formats and cannot compare to previous config file versions.
-Use extra caution, as we are not blocking breaking changes to the configuration file when this parameter is provided.
-(As the State Machine self-executes without the above parameter, it will fail on first run.
-Rerun the State Machine providing the parameter)
-  - High probability of a State Machine failure due to a 1hr step timeout limitation.
-No easy fix available.
-Simply rerun the State Machine.
-We are reversing something from the v1.1.4 release which is extremely time consuming.
 - Upgrades to `v1.2.3 and above` from v1.1.4 ALZ and below:
   - Move log files out of ALZ logging buckets if you want to retain them (1 week in advance)
   - Uninstall the ALZ (talk to your AWS team for guidance, scripts exist)(day before install)
   - Update the config.json to reflect release v1.2.3 and reduce VPC endpoints to the 5 mandatory endpoints only
-  - Move accounts to proper OUs (ALZ removal moved them all to root OU)
+  - Move accounts to proper OUs (if ALZ removal moved them all to root OU)
   - In Parameter Store
-    - document the current value of `/accelerator/version`
+    - document the current value of `/accelerator/version` (if it exists)
-    - delete `/accelerator/version`
+    - delete `/accelerator/version` (if it exists)
     - create a new `/accelerator/version` parameter in Parameter store, populating with `{ "Branch": "release/v1.1.4", "Repository": "aws-secure-environment-accelerator", "CommitId": "9999999999999999999999999999999999999999", "Owner": "aws-samples", "DeployTime": "Unknown", "AcceleratorVersion": "1.1.4" }`
-    - update the `/accelerator/version` parameter with the value documented above (i.e. v1.2.3)
+    - update the `/accelerator/version` parameter with the value documented above (i.e. v1.2.3, if it existed)
       - we only introduced /accelerator/version in release v1.1.5 and during the install we read the parameter history and load the initial installation version
   - Follow instructions in section 4.1, the State Machine will run and fail with an inability to load the file `raw/config.json`
   - Go into CodeCommit, Commits, the top commit should be `Updating Raw Config in SM`, Click `Copy ID`
   - Update secret `accelerator/config/last-successful-commit` in Secrets Manager with the Commit ID from the previous step
   - rerun the State Machine
-    - it may have been an unrelated issue, but should the state machine fail in Phase 1 with a FAILED to delete Phase 1 stack when attempting to disable security hub, go to the security account and in each region with stacks in delete failed state, manually delete the Phase 1 stack, selecting `retain resources`.
+    - if the state machine fails in Phase 1 with a FAILED to delete Phase 1 stack when attempting to disable security hub, go to the security account and in each region with stacks in delete failed state, manually delete the Phase 1 stack, selecting `retain resources` (not required in SM region).

-## 4.1.
+## 4.2.
 Summary of Upgrade Steps (all versions)

 1. Ensure a valid Github token is stored in secrets manager
 2. Update the config file in Code Commit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)